 Ellen Lloyd - AncientPages.com - Aslaug was sad and furious when she learned about the death of her husband’s first-born sons Eirik and Agnar.
 She loved them just as much as her own sons.
 To know that Eirik and Agnar had met such a painful death angered her more than anything.
 She gathered her sons, explained the situation, and together they planned vengeance.
 Revenge was now the only option.

 Aslaug - Credit: de.vikings.wikia.com - Right: Ragnar Lodbrok: Credit: wpblink.com

 Aslaug and her sons sailed to Sweden and punished the man responsible for the death of Eirik and Agnar.
-When Aslaug’s husband Ragnar Lodbrok heard about how his wife had gone behind his back, he was by no means happy.
+When Aslaug’s husband Ragnar Lodbrok heard about how his wife had gone behind his back, he was no longer happy.
 Did Aslaug perhaps have another motive of more personal nature when she sought revenge?

 Ragnar Lodbrok’s Sons Were Also Famous Viking Warriors